mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 But like don't get me wrong, I love Australia, let's be honest the [national anthem](https://www.youtube.com/watch?v=XfR9iY5y94s) fricken slaps.
 I just really wanted to say that multiple websites thing.

-My friend's message linked to a public Instagram[^instagram] post by [@hontonyabbott](https://www.instagram.com/hontonyabbott), showing a picture of a boarding pass and baggage receipt for a flight to Sydney.
+Here's where it all goes wrong though.
+My friend's message linked to a public Instagram[^instagram] post by Tony Abbott, a picture of a boarding pass and baggage receipt for a flight to Sydney.

-Heyyy uh is this thing on?
-Present-day Alex here: Spoilers, but this picture is about to slowly and steadily cause me to call about 30 phone numbers.

 [^instagram]: A lot of people don't know that Instagram is actually short for Instantaneous Grammarphone, because it isn't true.

-![Instagram post showing boarding pass](/img/sunburnt-country/instagrampost.PNG) *The since-deleted Instagram post showing the boarding pass and baggage receipt.*
+![Instagram post showing boarding pass](/img/sunburnt-country/instagrampost.PNG) *The since-deleted Instagram post showing the boarding pass and baggage receipt.
+This picture and I have been through a lot together.*

 My friend[^hoggemoade] (who we will refer to by their group chat name, 𝖍𝖔𝖌𝖌𝖊 𝖒𝖔𝖆𝖉𝖊) is asking[^onbehalf] whether I can "hack this man" not because I am the kind of person who regularly commits 𝒄𝒚𝒃𝒆𝒓 𝒕𝒓𝒆𝒂𝒔𝒐𝒏 on a whim, but because we'd recently been talking about boarding passes.